cositools/cosi-data-challenges/README.md

 Photon spectra from annihilating dark matter (DM) in our galaxy.
 We consider cases where two DM particles annihilate into either two photons (gg) or an e+e− pair with a FSR photon (eeg), assuming DM follows an NFW or Burkert profile.
 The profile parameters are taken from [Cirelli+10](https://arxiv.org/abs/1012.4515), and the fragmentation function for the eeg case is from [Coogan+19](https://arxiv.org/abs/1907.11846), assuming a scalar mediator.
 We assume a DM mass of 3 MeV and an annihilation cross section of 1e-29 cm3/s.

 **Goals:** <br />
-1. Calculate the gamma-ray spectra from the annihilating MeV DM.
-2. Compare the spectra from DM and background, and determine COSI’s detectability for attractive DM candidates.
+1. Obtaining energy spectra
+2. Obtaining signal morphologies
+3. Estimating COSI’s detectability for annihilating WIMPs

 ## Known Caveats and Limitations
 The items listed here are some of the priorities for DC4 development.
 These can be considered as extra/advanced challenges, and anybody is welcomed to work on them, with the ultimate goal of implementing the software solutions into cosipy.